B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

     • Mobilization Plan 1941 (MP-41)

 ### Evacuation council - 24 June 1941 - committee creation

+Two days after the attack, the Committee for Evacuation was created, lead by Lazar Kaganovich.
+Unable to cope with the stress he was replaced in less than a month later by the trade union leader N. M. Shvernik.

 * Committee for Evacuation
 * Civilian Evacuation Committee